 Over the years, they’ve introduced models with replaceable batteries and louder tones.
 They’ve also managed to maintain a huge user base that can help you locate your lost article.
 Even though I have a routine where I hang up my keys, I’ve still misplaced them.

-There are a number of Tiles, but I like the two below.
+There are several Tiles, but I like the two below.
 My preference is the Tile Mate as it’s smaller and has a replaceable battery.
-But, some people may prefer the stronger Tile Style.
-I’ve not tested the company’s Slim product so can’t comment.
-However, I know people like to slip it into a wallet.
+I’ve not tested the company’s Slim product or new tags, so I can’t comment.

 Why I like It